nikolaindovski/eCommerce-store/readme.txt

 To run the provided code follow the next steps:
 1. Download the project directory
+2. Update the index.html with your GTM ID in the <head> and <body>
-2. Install Node.js
+3. Install Node.js
-3. Run "npm install react" in terminal
+4. Run "npm install react" in terminal
-4. Run "npm install react-router-dom" in terminal
+5. Run "npm install react-router-dom" in terminal
-5. Navigate to the project directory in your terminal and run "npm install"
+6. Navigate to the project directory in your terminal and run "npm install"
-6. Navigate to the project directory in your terminal and run the application using "npm start"
+7. Navigate to the project directory in your terminal and run the application using "npm start"